MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-configure-or-delete-components-on-form.md

 ### Move components on a form using drag and drop

 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
-1. In the form preview, select the required component to move and drag and drop it.
-As the component is dragged onto the form preview, drop targets appear where it can moved to.
+1. In the form preview, select the component to move and drag and drop it.
+As the component is dragged onto the form preview, drop targets appear where it can be moved.

   > [!NOTE]
   >